Saint Barthélemy: Gustavia Lighthouse

 The 9 m white tower of the Gustavia Lighthouse was built in 1961.
 Situated on the crest of a hill north of the town, its focal plane is 64 m above the level of the sea.
-It flashes every 12 seconds, white, green, or red depending on direction.
+It flashes every 12 seconds, white, green, or red, depending on direction.
 The round conical tower has a single red band at the top.

 Forts

 Among the notable structures in the town are the three forts built by the Swedes for defense purposes.
 One of these forts, known as Fort Oscar (formerly Gustav Adolph), which overlooks the sea is located on the far side of La Pointe.
-However, the ruins have been replaced by a modern military building which now houses the local gendarmerie.
+The ruins have been replaced by a modern military building, which houses the local gendarmerie.

 The other fort known as Fort Karl now presents very few ruins.
 The third fort built by the Swedes is Fort Gustav, which is also seen in ruins strewn around the weather station and the Light House.
-The fort built in 1787 over a hill slope has ruins of ramparts, a guardhouse, a munitions depot, a wood-burning oven, and so forth.
+The fort built in 1787 over a hill slope has ruins of ramparts, a guardhouse, a munitions depot, and a wood-burning oven.